headwaters-ai/headwaters/README.md

 Streams can be connected to at the server: http://127.0.0.1:5555

-To control the streams, view the docs, and access sample code, use the ui running at http://127.0.0.1:5555/ui
+To control the streams, use the ui running at http://127.0.0.1:5555/ui

 Simple as that.

-*While headwaters is running* you can see and adjust the behviour of your streams:
+*While headwaters is running* you can see and adjust the behaviour of your streams:

-- start and stop the stream
+- start and stop the stream;
-- adjust the frequency of the events emitted by the stream
+- adjust the frequency of the events emitted by the stream;
-- trigger a burst mode to send a flurry of events, with configurable frequency and volume
+- trigger a burst mode to send a flurry of events, with configurable frequency and volume.

+:)